 Free or low-cost: OER programs report saving students millions on the cost of education.
-Low costs mean fewer barriers for students to succeed.
+Low costs mean that students can access course materials from the start of class and, therefore, have every opportunity to succeed.

-Customization: Faculty members can customize their class instruction for their students.
-David Wiley, open education proponent, argues compellingly in "iterating toward openness" that OERs can facilitate more meaningful, more inclusive pedagogical practices.
+Customization: Faculty members can customize their class instruction for their students using.
+David Wiley, adjunct faculty at BYU, argues compellingly in "iterating toward openness" that OER can facilitate more meaningful, more inclusive pedagogical practices.

-Student-driven, multimodal learning: OERs are one way of engaging students more deeply in the educational process, moving beyond lecture and text.
+Student-driven, multimodal learning: OER are one way of engaging students more deeply in the educational process, moving beyond lecture and text.
 Open education gives instructors the tools to involve students in the creation of learning materials.
-See, for instance, this cluster of projects at North Carolina State University--one of which involved students making lab videos for future students in lieu of purchasing a laboratory text.

 Lifelong learning: Because OERs are open, they allow students to return to course content again and again--before and after courses.

 Permanence: Digital information--including OERs--can disappear if it's not archived and backed up in a trusted repository.

 Potential corporatization: Corporatization is one reason for the sharp rise in cost of educational materials.
 There is concern that, as companies like Amazon take on OER, they will also monopolize or otherwise limit the openness of the OER.

 Complex IP issues: Although OER use open licenses in part to reduce complexity around intellectual property, issues do arise.
 Open licensing in itself can be a challenge to navigate; in addition, third-party materials like media and images may introduce complexity into any OER project.